ExoticCitron/discord-music-bot/README.md

 ## Future Update v1.1
 - Embed / Buttons
 - Queue glitch bug fix where you cna only skip a song once even though there are multiple song(s) in the queue | the fixes will be pushed around next month so look out for a tona bug patches / embed/button styles
+- Fetch YT thumbnail and other dope stuff ig

 ![Screenshot 2024-11-24 122650](https://github.com/user-attachments/assets/8e2c16f6-244e-4c60-86a2-f3bafb1c8bee)